Extreme-value statistics of curl-of-vorticity precursor peaks in perturbed Taylor-Green vortex turbulence: Conclusions

 We investigated the statistical robustness of a turbulence precursor based on the \emph{curl-of-vorticity} spectrum in perturbed Taylor--Green vortex (TGV) turbulence.
 Although the underlying pseudospectral DNS is deterministic, the precursor timing becomes practically uncertain once one accounts for small perturbations to the initial condition (representing experimental uncertainty, numerical uncertainty, or uncontrolled fluctuations).
 To quantify this uncertainty, we performed an ensemble of $N_s=1000$ perturbed TGV realizations at $N=256^3$ and $\nu=10^{-3}$ and analyzed ensemble-level fluctuations using peaks-over-threshold (POT) extreme-value statistics.

 \paragraph*{What we learned.} Our main findings can be summarized as follows: \begin{enumerate}[leftmargin=2.2em] \item \textbf{Ensemble variability of precursor timing is measurable and highly structured.} The lead time $\dt_{\eps,k}=t_\eps-t_k$ is broadly positive for the resolved reference case, but a statistically significant negative tail exists (rare ``precursor failures'' with $t_k>t_\eps$).
 Moreover, the failure probability is strongly conditioned on the discrete wavenumber maximum $\Kmax=\max_t k_{\mathrm{peak}}(t)$.
 For $N_s=1000$, the ensemble is dominated by $\Kmax=34$ (875 runs), with secondary branches at $\Kmax=36$ (83 runs) and $\Kmax=33$ (38 runs) (Fig.~\ref{fig:fig2}).
-The conditional lag probability $\mathbb{P}(\dt_{\eps,k}<-0.1)$ is smallest in the $\Kmax=34$ regime and is substantially larger in the higher-$\Kmax$ branch, demonstrating that precursor reliability is state dependent rather than universal.
+The conditional lag probability $\mathbb{P}(\dt_{\eps,k}<-0.1)$ is smallest in the $\Kmax=34$ regime and is substantially larger in the higher-$\Kmax$ branch.
+Within the present TGV ensemble, this shows that precursor reliability is state dependent rather than captured by a single unconditional probability.

 \item \textbf{A more robust $t_k$ definition can be justified and validated statistically.} Defining $t_k$ via the fractional criterion $t_{k,s}$ (here $s = 0.95$) reduces the incidence of lagging events in the dominant $\Kmax=34$ group while largely preserving the typical leading behavior (Fig.~\ref{fig:fig2}).
 This provides a concrete, data-driven route to \emph{redefining} the precursor time so as to mitigate ambiguity caused by the finite plateau of $k_{\mathrm{peak}}(t)$ at $\Kmax$.